-At any time during the AFR process, your council president, treasurer, or region director may be contacted for information or assistance.
+At any time during the AFR process, your council president, treasurer, or region support committee chair may be contacted for information or assistance.

-ANNUAL FINANCIAL RECO Procedure Cho L RECONCILIATION (AF his checklist must be filed with the Annua l Financial Reconciliation (AFR) Name of PTA/PTSA: Date: n the permanent file.
-Council: Region: Agree beginning balance (July 1) to ending balance (June "Bank Reconciliation."
-30) on previous audit report and on June 30 rear report)\$ Check "Year-End Financial Statement" and "Monthly Trea surer's Reports" for accuracy. \$+ Review final "Bank Reconciliation" (June 30), noting dep osits pending and checks outstanding.
-Verify that all income and expenses listed on the "Year-Er d Financial Statement" were included in the Total (add lines 1 and 2) approved budget.
-Disbursements (total checks written from July 1 to Ju une 30) erform a sample test of transactions: Balance on hand as of June 30 (checkbook or ledger This balance should agree with line 9. balance)\$ = Review monthly "Bank Reconciliations."
-Bank balance as of (date of most r ecent bank statement) \$ Kevnew monthly bank Reconclutations.
+checklist must be filed with the Annual Financial Reconciliation (AFR $\mbox{\it e}$ permanent file.
+Agree beginning balance (July 1) to ending balance (June 30) on previous audit report and on June 30 "Bank Reconciliation."
+Check "Year-End Financial Statement" and "Monthly Treasurer's Reports" for accuracy.
+Review final "Bank Reconciliation" (June 30), noting deposits pending and checks outstanding. $\label{thm:come} Verify that all income and expenses listed on the "Year-End Financial Statement" were included in the approved budget.$ Perf orm a sample test of transactions: Review monthly "Bank Reconciliations."
 Trace deposits made to cash counting sheets and deposit slips.
 Trace checks paid to "Check Request" form, noting appropriate authorizations and supporting documentation.
-Checks outstanding (subtract from line 6 List: \$ documentation.
-Deposits pending (add to line 6 List: \$ + econcile membership dues income to me mbership reports: Adjusted bank balance \$ = Reconcile number of members to amount recorded as incomembership dues amount).
-Make certain that Utah PTA and National PTA portions of the second secon We have examined the books of the treasurer of the with procedures outlined by Utah PTA and find ther PTA/PTSA in acc m to be (choose one of the following): belonging to the unit) have been recorded separately from Correct timely manner. • Incorrect Auditor Name If appropriate, make certain that council PTA membership p dues have also been remitted to the Council Incomplete for the following reasons: PTA in a timely manner.
-Determine whether refunds have been requested through Utah PTA for all sales tay paid during the year Address - Seemine whener relates have been requested through oran i in the an baco ax paid during the year.
-Date AFR completed: Note: A copy of the AFR report must be submitted to through Givebacks no later than August 1.
-The AFR report must be officially adopted by the PTA's membership at the first general meeting of the new fiscal year and filed in the unit's permanent file.
-Signature(s) of auditor or AFR Committee: Signature Signature of AFR Committee Member Printed Name Signature of AFR Committee Member Printed Name Signature of AFR Committee Member Printed Name Please attach the AFR Proceedu re Checklist to this form when submitting.
-Updated Mar 2024 UTAH PTA TREASURERS HANDBOOK 85 Updated Mar 2024 UTAH PTA TREASURERS HANDBO
+Rec oncile membership dues income to membership reports: Reconcile number of members to amount recorded as income (# of members x local portion of membership dues amount).
+Make certain that Utah PTA and National PTA portions of membership dues receipts (amounts not belonging to the unit) have been recorded separately from other receipts and remitted to Utah PTA in a timely manner.
+If appropriate, make certain that council PTA membership dues have also been remitted to the Council PTA in a timely manner.
+Determine whether refunds have been requested through Utah PTA for all sales tax paid during the year.
+No one: A copy of the AFR report must be submitted to through Givebacks no later than August 1.
+The AFR report must be officially adopted by the PTA's membership at the first general meeting of the new fisst year and filed in the unit's permanent file.